AdiKsOnDev/linear-cli/docs/configuration.rst

 .. code-block:: bash

    # Create project config in current directory
-   linearator config init --local
+   linear-cli config init --local

-This creates ``.linearator.toml`` in the current directory with project-specific settings.
+This creates ``.linear-cli.toml`` in the current directory with project-specific settings.

 Configuration Sections
 -----------------------